meilisearch/specifications/text/0118-search-api.md

 Specifies the tag, or sequence, to put **after** the highlighted query terms.

-This parameter is taken into account when `attributesToHighlight` is specified.
+This parameter is applied to the fields from `attributesToHighlight`.
+If there are none, this parameter has no effect.
 See [3.1.8. `attributesToHighlight`](#318-attributestohighlight) section.

 - 🔴 Sending a value with a different type than `String` for `highlightPostTag` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.